-John Emmett Berns Collection of "Packer Jack" Newman Photographs, circa 1898 and 1929 PDF
+John Emmett Berns Collection of "Packer Jack" Newman Photographs, approximately 1898-1929 PDF

 - Berns, John Emmett